raderj89/codewars_solutions/README.md

-My solutions to codewars challenges
+Solutions and thoughts on [Codewars](http://www.codewars.com/) challenges